mikefarah/yq/pkg/yqlib/doc/operators/omit.md

 ```

 ## Omit indices from array
-Note that the order of the indices matches the omit order and non existent indices are skipped.
+Note that non existent indices are skipped.

 Given a sample.yml file of:
 ```yaml